nak/pytest_mproc/docsrc/index.rst

 this introduces a new level of scoping of fixtures:  *node*-scoped fixtures.
 A fixture scoped to '*node*' is instantiated once per node and such instance is only available to workers on that node.
-The '*global*'-scoped fixtures still hold the meaning of being scoped to the entirety of testing, one instance available to all workers across all machines (so thinkg carefully about what you are providing in your *global* fixture!).
+The '*global*'-scoped fixtures still hold the meaning of being scoped to the entirety of testing, one instance available to all workers across all machines (so thinkingg carefully about what you are providing in your *global* fixture!).

 To declare a fixture to be scoped to a node: